xheuz/blockchain-developer-bootcamp-final-project/README.md

 ### How will this project work?

 The project will have 3 roles:
-- The Owner: the person who creates and administrate the Trust or Will.
+- The Testator: the person who creates and administrate the Trust or Will.
 - The Beneficiary: the person who receives the assets.
 - The Executor: the person who will work as arbitrage to release funds to beneficiaries.
 It will only be necessary when is a multi-beneficiary case and it does not receive any amount of assets.

-A sample of workflow for a single beneficiary trust:
+#### Case 1: Single Beneficiary Trust
+#### ========================

+##### Workflow

-1. First the Owner needs to connect with its wallet to create a Trust or Will by filling in all required information like time that should pass to release the assets.
+1. First the Testator needs to connect with its wallet to create a Trust or Will by filling in all required information like time that should pass to release the assets.
-1. Then the Owner will be able to add a beneficiary.
+1. Then the Testator will be able to add a beneficiary.
-1. After that the Owner needs to add the assets (ERC-20 or ERC-721 tokens only).
+1. After that the Testator needs to add the assets (ERC-20 or ERC-721 tokens only).
-1. The Owner needs to keep doing a checking within the amount of time selected at the time of creating the Trust or Will.
+1. The Testator needs to keep doing a checking within the amount of time selected at the time of creating the Trust or Will.
-1. If the Owner dies or it's unable to access the assets then the beneficiary can connect with it's wallet and request the assets to be transfer.
+1. If the Testator dies or it's unable to access the assets then the beneficiary can connect with it's wallet and request the assets to be transfer.
 1. This change the Trust state to RELEASE and it will check against the check in status.
-1. The Trust will emit an event to the Owner to notify about the Trust state change.
+1. The Trust will emit an event to the Testator to notify about the Trust state change.
-1. If the Owner didn't check in within the time range the assets will be released to the beneficiary.
+1. If the Testator didn't check in within the time range the assets will be released to the beneficiary.
-1. If the Owner do a check in within the time range established then the Trust state will revert to HOLD and the request from the beneficiary will be invalid.
+1. If the Testator did a check in within the time range established then beneficiary request will be declined and the Trust state will stays as HOLD.

-#### Case 1: Single Beneficiary Trust:

-##### As an Owner, I can:
+##### As an Testator, I can:

 1. Connect with my wallet.
 1. Create a Trust or Will.